reTHINK-project/scenario-service-implementation/docs/Usage Scenarios.md

 Enterprise use case

-*Scenario to be implemented :*
+**Scenario to be implemented :**

 User A from Entreprise 1 calls user B from Entreprise 2 Peer-toPeer call is established between A and B
 B wants to add C from entreprise 2 in the conversation Calls between A and B is transferred to the MCU in order to add C in the conference

-1 - User A and B are on same CSP
+Step 1 - User A and B are on same CSP
-2 - User A and B are on different CSP
+Step 2 - User A and B are on different CSP

 # FOKUS